How to Change PDF Security Settings: x Ways

 And that’s it.
 Next time the document is opened or edited (by you or anyone else), a password will be required.

-This way, you can restrict full access to a file or just the editing option.
+This way, you can restrict full access to a file or simply edit PDF security settings the way you need to secure sensitive documents.

 If you’re not familiar with Icecream PDF Editor, we should say that this is an intuitive PDF management tool that you can use on Windows-based devices.